CBSE Class 12 English Comprehension Passages – Practice Test-2

 (c) TV viewing should be increased if there are good programmes.

-2. What is the greatest threat to children’s well-being?
+(d) TV cannot substitute for other activities. - What is the greatest threat to children’s well-being?

 (a) Children watching television.